MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

 # Use the Dynamics 365 Import Tool (Preview) with Dynamics 365 Guides (Preview)

 Guides supports GLTF, GLB, and FBX file formats.
 For additional file support (including some CAD formats) and automated 3D model optimization, you can use the [Dynamics 365 Import Tool (Preview)](guides-import-tool-flow.md) available through Dynamics 365 Layout.
-The Import Tool allows you to convert 3D models, edit, decimate, and set conversion scale.
+The Import Tool enables you to convert, edit, and decimate 3D models, and set the conversion scale.

 ## What you’ll need